syncfusion-content/blazor-docs/blazor/installation/mac-installer/how-to-install.md

    ![License Agreements Confirmation](images/Mac_Installer3.png)

-   N> The Unlock key is not required to install the Essential Studio Blazor Mac installer.
+   N> The Unlock key is not required to install the Essential Studio&reg; Blazor Mac installer.

 4. And paste it in “Applications” folder shortcut.

    ![Destination select wizard](images/Mac_Installer4.png)

-5. Now you can open the folder to explore the Syncfusion&reg; Essential Studio Mac installer.
+5. Now you can open the folder to explore the Syncfusion&reg; Essential Studio&reg; Mac installer.

    ![Installation Type wizard](images/Mac_Installer5.png)